 People across the virtual world are increasingly using visuals to share their emotions.
 However, brands continue to measure & listen to conversations that are shared in text form.
 3.3 billion photos are shared daily from Facebook-owned properties, and Snapchat combined in 2015 – up from under just 2 billion in 2014.
 Visual listening is possibly the next frontier for marketers considering it gives brands the ability to measure data beyond text form.

 A vast majority of images published on social platforms lack any identifying text or hashtags.
-In fact, 80% posts published on Facebook don’t have any associated text.
-Brands are using new age platforms that provide image recognition capabilities to identify pictures that contain their logo, product or service.
+In fact, 80% of posts published on Facebook don’t have any associated text.
+Brands are using new-age platforms that provide image recognition capabilities to identify pictures that contain their logo, product, or service.
 Some of the leading platforms in the world are trying to solve this problem using computer vision, machine learning & neural networks.
 Visual listening will enable brands to gather more holistic data encompassing text, videos, and images.

 Beyond social, brands are also leveraging visual intelligence to capture and process sponsor exposures.
 For instance, a brand like Vivo will be able to gather the number of exposures that it received on TV and assign a media value to the sponsorship.